 |

-These stars are easy for children to craft.
-Younger ones may need parental assistance but the older ones will have no problems creating these.
+These stars are easy enough so that children can make them, too.
+Younger ones may need parental assistance but the older ones will have no problems creating them.
 The only skills they require are basic tracing, cutting and gluing.
-They can choose to make a dozen of these and use them as ornaments for a natural looking Christmas tree decoration.

 |